0xSmick/simple/README.md

-# simple web application that demonstrates a review website for taxi services.
+# tl web application that demonstrates a review website for taxi services.
 Included is api functionality for CRUD (CREATE, READ, UPDATE, DESTROY) for all Reviews